Quick Answer

 Retailers and online sellers often deal with small items stored in similar boxes.

-Ryan runs an online electronics resale business.
-He stores accessories, cables, and refurbished parts in numbered bins.
-Each bin has a QR code linked to a shared inventory note.
-When he scans a code, he sees exactly which models and conditions are inside.
+An online electronics reseller might store accessories, cables, and refurbished parts in numbered bins.
+Each bin gets a QR code linked to a shared inventory note.
+Scanning a code shows exactly which models and conditions are inside.

 This approach reduces double handling.
-He checks contents before opening a box.
+Contents get checked before the box gets opened.
 It also helps when seasonal helpers step in.
 The system explains itself.

 Office Records and Archived Files

-David manages an accounting firm with years of client records in storage.
+An accounting firm sitting on years of client records in storage faces a similar challenge.

 Boxes labeled “2019 Files” or “Closed Clients” create uncertainty.
 A QR code on each box links to a list of client names, retention dates, and destruction schedules.
 When someone needs a file, they scan first and pull only the right box.